chrisbrine/go-sudoku/README.md

 This system includes a server component in Golang and a frontend in React.
 It will generate its own sudoku puzzles and has some basic play through.
 Still plenty to add in:

-1. Allow hinting
-2. Adjust difficulty levels (between too easy and too hard)
-3. Allow game completion during the game
-4. Allow set difficulty (move difficult to parameter and GET)
-5. Allow password changes
+1. Allow password changes
-6. Allow username and name changes
+2. Allow username and name changes
-7. Add a leaderboard
-8. Finish documentation
+3. Finish documentation
-9. Add docker
+4. Add docker

+Updates to the user isn't working yet, but should be an easy enough fix.
+The rest other than above is working fine.

 # Run the program